mpv-player/mpv/DOCS/man/vo.rst

     quality or performance by changing the ``--fbo-format`` option to ``rgb16f``, ``rgb32f`` or ``rgb``.
-Known problems include Mesa/Intel not accepting ``rgb16``, Mesa sometimes not being compiled with float texture support, and some OS X setups being very slow with ``rgb16`` but fast with ``rgb32f``.
+Known problems include Mesa/Intel not accepting ``rgb16``, Mesa sometimes not being compiled with float texture support, and some macOS setups being very slow with ``rgb16`` but fast with ``rgb32f``.
 If you have problems, you can also try enabling the ``--gpu-dumb-mode=yes`` option.